Hugh O'Connor

-Hugh Edward Ralph O'Connor (April 7, 1962 – March 28, 1995) was an American actor known for his role as James Flynn in the 1984 film Brass and his portrayal of Lonnie Jameson on In the Heat of the Night until his death in 1995.
+Hugh Edward Ralph O'Connor (April 7, 1962 – March 28, 1995) was an American actor known for his role as James Flynn in the 1984 film Brass and his portrayal of Lonnie Jamison on In the Heat of the Night until his death in 1995.
 He was the son of American actor Carroll O'Connor.

 Biography

 Personal life

 O'Connor was born in Rome, Italy.
 When he was six days old, he was adopted by Carroll O'Connor and his wife, Nancy (née Fields).
 Carroll was in Rome filming Cleopatra.
 He was named after Carroll's younger brother, who had died in a motorcycle crash in 1961.

 When he was 16, O'Connor was diagnosed with Hodgkin's lymphoma.
 He survived the cancer with chemotherapy and two surgeries but ultimately became addicted to drugs.
 He had been taking prescription drugs for the pain but later became dependent on harder drugs.
 Despite numerous stays at rehabilitation clinics, he never conquered his addiction and remained in recovery.

 O'Connor married Angela Clayton, a wardrobe assistant on In the Heat of the Night, on March 28, 1992.
 They had one son, Sean Carroll O'Connor.